 Technical issues tend to occur more often with new game engines.
 These obstacles take time to fix, rebalance and adjust.
 When a developer starts working on a sequel, they don’t design a whole new engine from scratch.
 Instead, they upgrade the one they’ve got from the previous game, which makes it sturdier and feature-rich.
 It is also much more cost-effective to build and market.

 This is the case with The Division 2.
-It is a solid, expanded and well-polished game, but …unsurprising.
+It is a solid, expanded and well-polished game, but kind of …unsurprising.

 The biggest changes